hiddentao/google-tts/README.md

 A Javascript API for the Google's text-to-Speech engine and is based on code at http://weston.ruter.net/projects/google-tts/.

-**NOTE:** Playback (`.play()` below) will only work when running the script locally as Google's server only returns audio if you can prevent the browser from sending the Referrer HTTP Header to their server.
-So this library is at the moment only really good for use in browser plugins and Phonegap apps.
+**NOTE: Playbackwill only work when running the script locally as Google's server only returns audio if you can prevent the browser from sending the Referrer HTTP Header to their server.
+So this library is at the moment only really good for use in browser plugins and Phonegap apps.**

 ## Features